HUGE WIN! Federal Judge Rules Machinegun Ban UNCONSTITUTIONAL!!!

 Frequently Asked Questions

-What was the outcome of the US v Brown case regarding machine guns?
+What was the outcome of the US v.
+Brown case regarding the machine gun ban?

-The judge applied the standard set by the Supreme Court's Bruen decision, requiring the government to demonstrate that any firearm restriction is consistent with the nation's historical tradition of firearm regulation.
-The court found no such historical support for the machine gun ban.
+The court applied the standard set by the Supreme Court's Bruen decision, requiring the government to prove that any gun restriction is consistent with the nation's historical tradition of firearm regulation.

-How did the ATF react to the US v Brown ruling?
+How did the ATF react to the ruling in US v.
+Brown?

-Following the ruling, the ATF sent communications to all Federal Firearms Licensees (FFLs) reminding them that machine guns, sears, and switches remain illegal under current federal law, reinforcing existing regulations.
+Following the ruling, the ATF sent communications to all FFLs reminding them of the existing laws regarding machine guns, auto sears, and switches, emphasizing that these items remain illegal.

 Related News